 4 states down!

-Next up: Our next planned highpointing excursion is at the end of June, to Mount Marcy, NY!
-It’s a long, hard hike so I’m going to be prepared (planning for some trail runs and/or several hours-long hikes in the next 4 weeks).
+Next up: Our next planned highpointing excursion is at the end of June, to Mount Marcy, NY, and Mount Mansfield, VT!
+Marcy is a long, hard hike so I’m going to be prepared (planning for some trail runs and/or several hours-long hikes in the next 4 weeks).
 Also, I’m starting the 10 minute plan by my friend Ashley Keller tomorrow, which should help me gain strength and stamina.

 What’s on your outdoor agenda this summer?